Postdoctoral Fellowship in Implementation Research in Mental Health and Substance Use Disorder Treatment

 - Pilot funds and receive a travel budget annually for professional development and networking.

-Eligibility: The Center seeks applications from persons with a PhD, MD, or equivalent doctoral degree and a strong commitment to a career in mental health services research and implementation science.
-Past applicants have come from both qualitative and quantitative backgrounds in disciplines such as anthropology, clinical psychology, school psychology, community psychology, medicine, nursing, public health, and social work.
+Eligibility: The Center seeks applications from persons with a PhD, MD, or equivalent doctoral degree and a strong commitment to a career in mental health services and implementation science.
+Past applicants have come from both qualitative and quantitative backgrounds in disciplines such as anthropology, clinical psychology, school psychology, community psychology, medicine, nursing, public health, economics, and social work.
 Both recent graduates as well as those seeking to enhance their skills in new areas are welcome to apply.
-We encourage applications with interests in digital health, integrated behavioral health care, substance use, global mental health, or behavioral economics.
 Stipends vary with experience.

-Our faculty recognize the role of institutional and structural racism in reducing opportunities for people of color.
+Our faculty recognize the role of institutional and structural racism in reducing opportunities for people from historically marginalized and minoritized backgrounds.
 We are committed to recruiting fellows from these communities and recognize the value of lived experience and “distance traveled” as part of the application and selection process.